 Here are eight things you want to consider before committing yourself to a solar pond pump (understanding these will save you both money and time, not to mention satisfaction).
 Another small pump that many homeowners start with is the submersible pond pump.
 These are small units that may/may not use a filter but this article outlines the eight things you want to understand about using them.

 The proper pump sizing however is critical to ensure adequate filtration and aeration for the size of the pond.
-Too big or too small a pump creates other issues that should not happen in the backyard pond if its set up right.
+Too big or too small a pump creates other issues that should not happen in the backyard pond if it is set up right.